-- iii.
-Charcoal production from natural woodland - iv.
-Grazing of cattle or other livestock - v.
+- The second second second second second - iv.
+Grazing of cattle or other livestock

+- v.
 Farming - vi.
-Collection of fuel wood without KVTC management approval - vii.
+Collection of fuel wood - vii.
 Camping - viii.
 Open Fires - ix.
 Hunting - x.
 Transport of bushmeat and weapons on or off the company premises using KVTC vehicles. - 1.
-High Conservation Value Areas are defined according to the FSC Principle and Criteria as: - a.
-Areas containing globally, regionally, or nationally significant concentrations of biodiversity values and/or large landscape level areas where viable populations of most/all naturally occurring species exist in natural patterns of distribution and abundance - b.
+High Conservation Value Areas are defined according to the FSC Principle and Criteria as: - Areas containing globally, regionally, or nationally significant concentrations of biodiversity values and/or large landscape level areas where viable populations of most/all naturally occurring species exist in natural patterns of distribution and abundance - b.
 Rare, threatened, or endangered ecosystems. - c.
 Areas that provide basic ecological services in critical situations (e.g., water quality or flow, protection against erosion or natural disasters such as cyclones or hurricanes, pollinators). - Areas fundamental to meeting basic economic or bio-physiological needs of local communities or critical to local community cultural identity. - 2.
 Non-Timber Forests Products are defined according to international standards as: - a.
 Any commodity obtained from the forest that does not necessitate the harvesting of trees and this includes game animals, fur bearers, nuts, seeds, berries, mushrooms, oils, foliage, medicinal plants, peat, fuelwood etc....